Power-Maverick/PCF-Builder-VSCode/README.md

       3. None (or press escape)

 - Bugs Fixed
-  - Command "Show Current Authentication Profile" was throwing error.
+  - Command "*Show Current Authentication Profile*" was throwing error.
   - Opening of mutiple terminals on different commands is resolved.

 - Other Notes